 - It can still be treated at this stage, but it might not be possible to repair damage that has been done.

 How it's passed on

-Unless they are treated, someone can pass on syphilis for up to two years once it becomes latent (between the second and third stages).
+If you don’t get it treated, you can pass on syphilis for up to 2 years after it becomes latent or hidden.
+That’s between the second and third stages.

 Syphilis tests and treatment

-Most people get tested and treated for infections like syphilis at sexual health (GUM) clinics.
-It's free and confidential and no-one else, including your GP, will be told about your visit.
+Most people get tested and treated for infections like syphilis at sexual health (or ‘GUM’) clinics.
+It's free and confidential.
+No one else, including your GP, will be told about your visit.